 What purpose was served by reminding readers of this history before they began to read the poem?
 At a blow, we are referred to a world where the Boers were victors, believing that they had God on their side, one where they defeated a force that was numerically superior.
 Uneasy reflections in 1901, which appear to challenge any facile assumption that the numerically superior British were bound to win or that they were in the right.

-The epigraph was probably last to be written.
-It opens a perspective which is as far from jingoistic as could be, the result, perhaps, of entering so profoundly in imagination into the African landscape.
+The epigraph was probably the last to be written.
+It opens a perspective that is as far from jingoistic as could be, the result, perhaps, of entering so profoundly in imagination into the African landscape.
 It is one of the most successful poems in The Five Nations.

-To the north is the Groot Swartberge (the Great Black Mountains) range.
+To the north is the Groot Swartberg (the Great Black Mountains) range.

 This is one of the exceedingly rare occasions on which Kipling acknowledges the presence of black Africans.
 Their absence from his South African writings suggests that to include them would have led to a catastrophic disruption of his vision.
 If he had engaged imaginatively with the lives of the black population he would have been forced to question what the white population was doing.
 This he could not afford to do.